Cat Flea, Tick & Worm Treatment

 Does my cat need a separate wormer?

 Not if you use an all-in-one product.
-Bravecto Plus, NexGard Spectra, Advocate, and Moxiclear all cover intestinal worms in a single dose.
-If you use a flea-only product like Advantage or Frontline Plus, you will need to add a separate wormer such as Drontal every 3 months.
+Bravecto Plus, NexGard Spectra, Advocate and Moxiclear provide protection against common intestinal worms in a single treatment.
+If you use a flea-only product, a separate worming programme may be required depending on your cat's risk factors and veterinary advice.

 What is the difference between Bravecto Plus and NexGard Spectra for cats?

-Both are all-in-one spot-on treatments covering fleas, ticks, and intestinal worms.
-The key difference is duration: Bravecto Plus is dosed every 3 months, while NexGard Spectra is monthly.
-Bravecto Plus also covers heartworm.
-If you prefer less frequent treatment, Bravecto Plus is the stronger option.
+Both are all-in-one spot-on treatments covering fleas, ticks and intestinal worms.
+The main difference is duration.
+Bravecto Plus is dosed every 3 months, while NexGard Spectra is applied monthly.
+If you prefer less frequent treatment, Bravecto Plus is the better option.

 What age can kittens start flea treatment?